postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/validating-elements-against-schema.md

 You can also trigger a new validation of your element manually in the following cases:

-* Re-validating after editing your schema and/or your linked element
+* Re-validating after editing your schema or linked element
 * Adding a new schema to an API that already has elements linked to it

 You can do so by navigating to your element (such as **Test Suite**), clicking the validation status, then **Validate Again**.